nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e., not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be intuitive, agents can perform core functions with 30 minutes training
 5. The system should provide feedback for user inputs for basic commands (eg. add client, update client) within 1 second.
 6. The app should not exceed 500MB of memory.